HP 9000 735 and 755

 Drives | 2 SCSI (735) 4 SCSI (755) |

-Both 735 (desktop) and 755 (tower) have a solid and heavy desk-side case built with separate modules for I/O and CPU.
+Both 735 and 755 use heavy desk-side cases with separate modules for I/O and CPU.

-These boards, along with EISA cages and the storage subsystem are built into so-called sliders
+These boards, along with EISA cages and storage subsystem are built into sliders

 that can be removed separately from the system.

-The HP 9000 735 were apparently used by the US Navy as part of the TAC-3 (Tactical Advanced Computer) framework, possibly as AN/TSQ-142 mission planning system (TEAMS) for the EA-6B, with the 755 used in ATWCS for cruise missiles (Tomahawk).
+HP 9000 735 were apparently used by the US Navy as part of the TAC-3 framework contract (Tactical Advanced Computer), possibly as AN/TSQ-142 mission planning system for the EA-6B aircraft and the HP 9000 755 used in ATWCS for cruise missile planning (Tomahawk).

 System architecture